pestrela/music/traktor/README.md

 I use a set of tools to generate a CUE file with the timings of my sets.
 Once I have this file, I can generate tracklists with timestamps like in this example: https://www.mixcloud.com/dj_estrela/mix-17-cd07-trance-jun-2019/

+Steps BEFORE the set (for prepared sets):
+* group the files in folders, per style (Vocal Trance, Uplitfing trance, etc)
+* select the tracks and their order using winamp; Once this is OK, run "cue_renumber_files.py" and "cue_make_tracklist.sh".

+Steps AFTER the set (both live sets and prepared sets):
+* convert the NML to a text tracklist using https://slipmat.io/playlists/
+* listen the recording in winamp to spot major mistakes.
+Tag the locations in MMM:SS format.
+At the end, use "cue_convert_timestamps.sh" to convert to HH:MM:SS format
+* open the huge WAV file in Adobe audition, and perform the following:
+  * normalize volume of all tracks
+  * fix any obvious mistakes if necessary (eg, track ended too early when playing live, etc)
+  * tag the divisions of the tracks inside the wav file
+* convert the tags inside the WAV into a CUE file, using this software: http://www.stefanbion.de/cuelisttool/index_e.htm
+  * note: this sowftare fails on files bigger than 2Gb.
+Workaround is splittingthe file at the 3hour mark, exactly, then use an option in cue_merge_cues.py to add this offset back in the second file
+* convert the tags inside the WAV into a CUE file, using this software: http://www.stefanbion.de/cuelisttool/index_e.htm
+* merge the CUE file with the Tracklist file using cue_merge_cues.py
+* upload the mix to http://mixcloud.com/dj_estrela

 Overview of the Cue tools:

 * cue_renumber_files.py: